edinburgh-seismicity-hub/ETAS.inlabru/README.md

 ## Authors

 - Francesco Serafini
-- [Dr Mark Naylor](https://blogs.ed.ac.uk/mnaylor/), School of GeoSciences, University of Edinburgh
+- [Dr Mark Naylor](https://blogs.ed.ac.uk/mnaylor/) , School of GeoSciences, University of Edinburgh
 - Prof Finn Lindgren, School of Mathematics, University of Edinburgh
 - Dr Kirsty Bayliss, Global Earthquake Model (GEM)

 ## Funding

-- This study was funded by yhe Real-Time Earthquake Risk Reduction for a Resilient Europe ([RISE project](http://www.rise-eu.org/home/)), which has received funding from the European Union's Horizon 2020 Research and Innovation Program under grant Agreement 821115.
+- This study was funded by yhe Real-Time Earthquake Risk Reduction for a Resilient Europe [RISE project](http://www.rise-eu.org/home/) , which has received funding from the European Union's Horizon 2020 Research and Innovation Program under grant Agreement 821115.
 - Naylor was additionally funded by the NSFGEO-NERC grant NE/R000794/1.
 - Bayliss was funded by an EPSRC Studentship.